GaneshKantle/Grocery-Management/README.md

 **1. Run the application and select an option from the menu:**

-    - Add new item
+- Add new item-
 - Update item quantity
 - View Inventory
 - Remove item
 - Exit

 **2. Follow the prompts to perform the selected action**